-In a report published today, the Council of Europe’s anti-corruption group (GRECO) considers that...
+In an evaluation report published today, the Council of Europe’s Group of States against...

 Ever since antiquity, corruption has been one of the most widespread and insidious of social evils.
 When it involves public officials and elected representatives, it is inimical to the administration of public affairs.
 Since the end of the 19th century, it has also been seen as a major threat in the private sphere, undermining the trust and confidence which are necessary for the maintenance and development of sustainable economic and social relations.
 It is estimated that hundreds of billions of Euros are paid in bribes every year. (more)

 I invite you to use it to look into the work we do with our 49 member States.
 We use the dynamics of collective expertise and peer pressure to accomplish action by individual governments that will build durable barriers against corruption and bring to justice those who misuse their position for personal gain to the detriment of society as a whole.